 - Designated Uses;

-- Water Quality Criteria; and
+- · Water Quality Criteria; and

-- Antidegradation Policy
+- · Antidegradation Policy.

-Designated uses are uses specified in the Chapter 93 regulations for each water body, whether or not they are being met.
+Designated uses are uses specified in the Chapter 93 regulations for a waterbody, whether or not those uses are being met.
 (25 Pa.
 Code § 93.1.)
-DEP has established one or more designated uses for every surface water in the Commonwealth.
-These designated uses reflect a variety of human and ecological needs, such as propagation and support of aquatic life, recreation, and providing a water supply.
+As directed by the Clean Water Act, DEP has established one or more designated use(s) for every surface water in the Commonwealth.
+These designated uses reflect a variety of human and ecological needs, such as propagation and support of aquatic life; recreation; and providing a water supply.
 (See 25 Pa.
 Code §§ 93.9, 93.9a-93.9z.)

-Water quality criteria are conditions that must be met in a water body in order for it to meet its designated use.
+Water quality criteria are conditions that must be met in a waterbody to protect its existing and designated uses.
 Pennsylvania's water quality criteria include general criteria and specific criteria.
 The general criteria are narrative in form.
 The specific criteria are numeric standards that must be met for certain chemical and physical parameters, such as ammonia nitrogen, dissolved oxygen, pH and temperature.
 (25 Pa.
 Code § 93.6 (general water quality criteria); 25 Pa.
 Code § 93.7 (specific water quality criteria); 25 Pa.
-Code § 16.1 et seq. (water quality criteria for toxic substances))
+Code § 16.1 et seq. (water quality criteria for toxic substances).)